spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 | maxLength/minLength | Defines the minimum/maximum length allowed for the field with a string type.
 It enforces a lower boundary, ensuring that the field's value meets or exceeds the defined minimum requirement. |
 | max/min | Defines the minimum/maximum value allowed for the field with an integer type.
 It enforces a lower boundary, ensuring that the field's value meets or exceeds the defined minimum requirement.
 Optional. |

 {% info_block infoBox %}

-We recommend setting `isEditable` and `isCreatable` to `false` for fields that serve as identifiers or keys, ensuring their immutability and preserving the integrity of the data model.
+* We recommend setting `isEditable` and `isCreatable` to `false` for fields that serve as identifiers or keys, ensuring their immutability and preserving the integrity of the data model.

+* For the fields with numerable values, an integer data type is a non-decimal number between -2147483648 and 2147483647 in 32-bit systems and, in 64-bit systems, between -9223372036854775808 and 9223372036854775807.
+If you need or anticipate values outside of this range, you can set the value as a string type.

+* The Data Exchange API supports the following types for the configured fields:
+  * boolean
+  * integer
+  * string
+  * decimal

 {% endinfo_block %}

-{% info_block infoBox %}

-When configuring the definition for the field responsible for the numerable values, keep in mind that an integer data type is a non-decimal number between -2147483648 and 2147483647 in 32-bit systems, and between -9223372036854775808 and 9223372036854775807 in 64-bit systems.
-However, if there is a need to use values outside this range or if the person providing the configuration anticipates larger values, the field can be set as a string type instead.

-{% endinfo_block %}

-{% info_block infoBox %}

-So far the Data Exchange API supports the following types for the configured fields: boolean, integer, string and decimal.

-{% endinfo_block %}
+## Create Data Exchange API endpoints

-Let's say you want to have a new endpoint `/dynamic-data/country` to operate with data in `spy_country` table in database.
+In this example, we are creating the `/dynamic-data/country` endpoint to operate with data in the `spy_country` table.
+When following the steps, adjust the data per your requirements:

+1. In the Back Office, go to **Data Exchange API Configuration**.
-In order to configure the endpoint, you need to go to Data Exchange API section in Backoffice and click on "Create Data Exchange API configuration" button.
+2. On the **Data Exchange API Configuration** page, click **Create Data Exchange API configuration**.

 [PASTE SCREENSHOT HERE]

-Then you need to select a configurable table in the form below.
+3. Then you need to select a configurable table in the form below.
 In our case it is `spy_country`:

 [PASTE SCREENSHOT HERE]